uhasker/getting-things-done-in-next-js/src/chapter2/04-union-types.md

 ```

 Note that we can't assign any other value to `todo` including other strings.
-For example this is not possible:
+For example, this isn't possible:

 ```ts
 let todo: TodoType = 'Done';